Business correspondence requirements

 Business correspondence covers letters, e-mails, quotes, brochures, fax messages and your website.
 It also includes invoices, for which additional rules apply.
 These additional rules do not apply to the other forms of business correspondence.
 Advertising is not part of your business correspondence.

-What do you need to include on your business correspondence?
+What to include on your business correspondence?

 You must always include your trading name and Trade Register number (Handelsregisternummer).
 If you operate a cooperative, mutual insurance society, private company (besloten vennootschap, bv) or public company (naamloze vennootschap, nv) and your trading name differs from the registered name (the name in the deed of incorporation), you must include the full registered name alongside the differing trading name.
-For a private or public company you must include the registered domicile of the corporate entity alongside the registered name.
+For a private or public company you must include the registered domicile (place of business) of the corporate entity alongside the registered name.

 Not compulsory, but useful